 - The value of success in a decision is not able to be determined in a timely manner.

 Best practices suggest keeping content concise and providing one, prominent, clearly defined call-to-action on content cards to avoid decision fatigue.
-Additionally, making results and disadvantages of a user’s action clear so they can understand the consequences of their actions will help users when considering how decision fatigue might affect them.
+Additionally, making the results and disadvantages of a user’s action clear so they can understand the consequences of their actions will help them when considering how decision fatigue might affect them.

 Minimalist designs with plenty of white space provide a distraction-free experience for those with ADHD and certain visual limitations.
 Clear icons and static content also help people focus on and absorb important information.